 The regulatory scheme for NPOs in Kenya is complex, combining substantive and procedural statutes, common law rules embodied in case law, and administrative practices.
 In addition, Kenyan legislation provides for organizations to be substantially regulated through enforcement of their founding documents.
 Within this context, the Note examines issues of local law relevant to equivalency determinations.

-The definition of “public benefit organization” includes the term “non-profit making.”
+A “public benefit organization” is by definition “non-profit making.”
 Strictly speaking, the PBO Act permits organizations to raise “profits” (earnings, less expenses) through donations of cash, securities, and in-kind contributions; bequests; membership fees; gifts; grants; real or personal property; and income generated from any lawful activities undertaken by the public benefit organization with its property and resources which must be used solely for the public benefit purposes of the organization (PBO Act Section 65).

-An NGO's constitution must prohibit the organization from distributing funds to members and officials other than for legitimate reimbursement of expenses incurred in carrying out the organization's objectives (NGO Coordination Regulations Second Schedule, Section 4(a) and 4(b)).
+An NGO's constitution must prohibit the organization from distributing funds to members and officials other than for legitimate reimbursement of expenses incurred in carrying out the organization's objectives (NGO Coordination Regulations Second Schedule Section 4(a) and 4(b)).
 The documents must also stipulate rules for awarding contracts to members or officials (NGO Coordination Regulations Second Schedule Section 4(c)).
-However, the law does not specify any particular language for these clauses.
-When the constitution of any proposed organization is drafted in a language other than English, an English language translation will be included with a copy of the constitution in its original language and attached to the application for registration or exemption (NGO Regulations Part III, Rule 16).

 The rules of a society must stipulate the purpose for which funds can be used, and must prohibit distribution of funds to members (Societies Act First Schedule Para.
 11).
 However, Kenyan law does not specify particular language for these clauses.